 Technically, he helped his team to a Super Bowl in his second season, but he didn’t finish it.
 Instead, it was journeyman QB Nick Foles who guided the Eagles to a Super Bowl victory.

 Has a Second-Year Quarterback Ever Won the Super Bowl?

-Four of the six second-year quarterbacks to start a Super Bowl in their second season have actually managed to win it.
+Four of the seven second-year quarterbacks to start a Super Bowl in their second season managed to lift the Lombardi Trophy.
 Those four are Warner, Brady, Roethlisberger, and Wilson.

 Warner’s Rams defeated the Tennessee Titans 23-16 in the game that ended with “The Tackle.”
 Brady, meanwhile, led the Patriots to a 20-17 victory over Warner and the Rams two years later, having replaced Drew Bledsoe in Week 2 of the 2001 season.
 In Super Bowl XL, Roethlisberger and the Steelers defeated the Seattle Seahawks 21-10.